Lemon of Troy: Plot

 Marge lectures Bart on the importance of town pride after he writes his name in wet cement.
 Soon he realizes the joys of living in Springfield and is upset by anti-Springfield taunts coming from neighboring Shelbyville.
 Grampa explains this rivalry can be traced to the establishment of the two towns: Jebediah Springfield wanted a town which promoted chastity and abstinence, but Shelbyville Manhattan, founder of Shelbyville, was a proponent of cousin marriage.

 The next day, Springfield's lemon tree is stolen by a gang of boys from Shelbyville.
 Bart leads Milhouse, Nelson, Martin, Todd and Database to Shelbyville to find the tree and return it to Springfield.
 Bart's posse locates the tree in an impound lot where the leader of the gang that stole the tree lives.

 Using Ned Flanders' RV, Homer leads the boys' fathers to their sons in Shelbyville.
 The fathers and sons demand their tree be returned, but the owner of the impound lot taunts them and refuses to surrender it.
 Using a Trojan Horse strategy, Bart parks the RV outside a hospital, where it is impounded to the lot.
 When night falls, the Springfield men and boys emerge from the RV and tie the lemon tree to its top.
 The lot owner catches them but they manage to escape and return the tree to Springfield.

 In the aftermath, the town elders of Springfield and Shelbyville provide their own endings to the tale.
 In Springfield, Grampa lauds the triumphant return of the tree by the "heroes of Springfield"; Bart and Milhouse celebrate with a glass of lemonade made from a few drops of lemon juice (and a large amount of sugar).
-In Shelbyville, an old man makes up a story about the tree being haunted to cover the embarrassment of losing to their rivals of Springfield.
+In Shelbyville, an old man makes up a story about the tree being haunted to cover the embarrassment of losing to their rivals in Springfield.
 The Shelbyville kids drink turnip juice instead, much to their disgust.

 Production

 Brent Forrester wrote "Lemon of Troy", his second episode of The Simpsons.
 Jim Reardon directed it.
 Early on in the production stage, the writers decided that the leader of the Shelbyville children, Shelby, and his father should be modeled after Bart and Homer.
-Shelby's voice was provided by Tress MacNeille, and Shelby's father was voiced by Hank Azaria, who based his performance on Walter Matthau as Dan Castellaneta originally based his performance of Homer on Matthau.
+Shelby's voice was provided by Tress MacNeille, and Shelby's father was voiced by Hank Azaria, who based his performance on Walter Matthau, as Dan Castellaneta originally based his performance of Homer on Matthau.

 The writers wanted to have the Springfield children find an area of Springfield that was not decimated, and the animators designed a version of Springfield that was very idyllic.
 They drew several scenes of the children running through non-polluted streams and woodlands.
 The animators gave Shelbyville's nature a more dark feeling in comparison to Springfield.